Scott Reid (politician)

-Scott Jeffrey Reid (born January 25, 1964) is a Canadian politician.
+Scott Jeffrey Reid (born January 25, 1964) is a Canadian politician, businessman, and heir to the Giant Tiger fortune.
 He has served in the House of Commons of Canada since 2000, and currently represents the Ontario riding of Lanark—Frontenac—Kingston as a member of the Conservative Party.

 Personal life

 Reid was born in Hull, Quebec, the son of Leatrice (Sibales) and businessman Gordon Reid.
 He holds a Bachelor of Arts in political science and a Master of Arts in Russian history from Carleton University in Ottawa, and has written on federalism and the Canadian constitution.
 He was raised in his father's Unitarian church, and remains a member of that faith.
 His mother is Jewish, with roots in Bialystok, Poland.

 Reid lives in Perth with his wife, Robyn Mulcahy.
 He separated from his earlier spouse, Lynda Cuff–Reid, early in 2013.

 Reid also serves as Chairman of Giant Tiger Stores Ltd., founded by his father Gordon Reid.